Butterflying in DuPage County Forest Preserves

 8. Arm yourself with knowledge.

 Carry a field guide to help identify butterflies.
 Take a book with you to serve as a reference for the variety of species you'll encounter, or read up on butterflies and look at pictures before you head out.
-The half-acre butterfly garden at Willowbrook Wildlife Center in Glen Ellyn is planted not only with native perennials but also with colorful annuals, making it a great spot for butterflying.
+The half-acre butterfly garden at DuPage Wildlife Conservation Center in Glen Ellyn is planted not only with native perennials but also with colorful annuals, making it a great spot for butterflying.
 The abundance and diversity of its flowers attracts the showy Eastern tiger swallowtail, which nectars on a variety of plants, including wild bergamot.
-Several other species come to nectar at the garden, including the monarch, summer azure and hummingbird clearwing moth.
+Several other species come to nectar at the garden, including the monarch, summer azure, and hummingbird clearwing moth.

 9. Take a photo.
 It will last longer.